shaohua0116/Multiview2Novelview/README.md

 </p>

 We evaluate our model on images rendered from 3D object models ([ShapeNet](https://www.shapenet.org/)) as well as real and synthesized scenes ([KITTI](http://www.cvlibs.net/datasets/kitti/) and [Synthia](http://synthia-dataset.net/)).
 We demonstrate that our model is able to achieve state-of-the-art results as well as progressively improve its predictions when more source images are available.

-\*This code is still being developed and subject to change.

 ## Prerequisites